Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Transportation is poor and you often need a car

-Few entertainment venues and restaurants
+There are few entertainment facilities and restaurants

 Recommended areas near Tokyo with low rent

-Nerima Ward, Itabashi Ward, Kita Ward (Average rent: 65,000 to 75,000 yen)
+Nerima Ward, Itabashi Ward, Kita Ward (Average rent: 65,000-75,000 yen)

 Simulation of living expenses with a take-home pay of 200,000 yen